azjezz/psl/CONTRIBUTING.md

 - Discuss the changes you want to make first!
 - Create a fork of this repository.
 - Clone your own repository.
-- Run `make install` to get everything set-up for you.
+- Run `just install` to get everything set-up for you.
 - Checkout a new branch and make the changes you want to make.
-- Run `make check` to verify your code is ok to submit.
+- Run `just verify` to verify your code is ok to submit.
 - Submit your Pull Request.

 ## Submitting Pull Requests